rlpy/rlpy/doc/tutorial.rst

 final policy).
 However, this can lead to artifacts and causes all hyperparameters that yield the same final performance to be considered equally good, no matter how fast they reach this performance.
-Therefore, the target value is computed as follows:
+Therefore, the target value is computed as described below.

-The target value is the weighted average over all measurements of the desired quantity.
-For example, the averga ereturn during each policy assessment.
+The target value is the weighted average over all measurements of the desired quantity (e.g., the average return during each policy assessment).
 The weights increase quadratically with the observation number, i.e., the return achieved in the first policy assessment has weight 1, the second weight 2, 9, 16, ...
 This weighting scheme ensures makes the final performance most